And action! A guide to Wisconsin's drive-in movie theaters

 2801 S. 5th Ct.

 It's the end of the world as we know it – but we'll all feel fine at this makeshift pop-up drive-in, hosted by Bounce Milwaukee and presented by Milwaukee Record.
-The un-killable Apocalypse Drive-In was originally scrapped back in March when Gov. Evers' "Safer at Home" order was put into effect, but it's now been given second life, screening delightfully dystopian end-of-days fare on Friday and Saturday nights at 8 p.m. on the side of Bounce, with the movie picks announced at the beginning of each week.
+The Apocalypse Drive-In was originally scrapped back in March when Gov. Evers' "Safer at Home" order was put into effect, but it's now been given second life, screening delightfully dystopian fare (as well as less dystopian but just as delightful fare) on Friday and Saturday nights at 8 p.m. on the side of Bounce, with the movie picks announced at the beginning of each week.
 Sound will be piped in via an FM radio frequency, a full menu of food and beverages (plus Milwaukee Record gear) will be available, social distancing practices will be enforced and good times will be had.
-(Well, not for the characters in the apocalyptic movies we'll be watching, I imagine.)
+Well, not for the characters in the apocalyptic movies we'll be watching, I imagine.

 Big Sky Twin Drive-In Theater